-The cases included comprise acts of intimidation and reprisal against individuals working with the 'Council, special procedures, treaty bodies, the UPR, the OHCHR, human rights components information on alleged acts of intimidation and Republic (MINUSCA), the Democratic Republic of reprisal based on data gathered from 1 June 2016 Congo (MONUSCO), Darfur (UNAMID) and South to 31 May 2017, including follow-up information Sudan (UNMISS), as well as individuals 'trying to on cases discussed in previous reports by his travel and report to sessions of the International predecessor.
-Information received was verified and Labour Organization or the meetings of the corroborated by primary and other sources to the Copenhagen Framework Convention on Climate maximum extent possible...
-Responses provided Change.'
-However, the report does not 'include by Governments by 31 July 2017, whether in writing cases where the risk to the security and wellor orally during sessions of United Nations human being of the individuals concerned, or their family
+The cases included comprise acts of intimidation and reprisal against individuals working with the 'Council, special procedures, treaty bodies, the UPR, the OHCHR, human rights components of peace missions including the Central African Republic (MINUSCA), the Democratic Republic of Congo (MONUSCO), Darfur (UNAMID) and South Sudan (UNMISS)', as well as individuals 'trying to travel and report to sessions of the International Labour Organization or the meetings of the Copenhagen Framework Convention on Climate Change.'
+However, the report does not 'include cases where the risk to the security and well-being of the individuals concerned, or their family members, was deemed too high'.